-Regulation 2016/1628 Articles 34 & 65 and chapter 7 of this FAQ
+Regulation (EU) 2016/1628 Articles 34 & 65 and chapter 7 of this FAQ

-Yes, where the regulation introduces new exemptions that did not exist in Directive 97/68/EC, in particular shipment of engines without their corresponding after-treatment and field-testing of machines, these provisions apply as soon as the respective supplementing legislation enters into force (13 April 2017), irrespective of whether the engine is type-approved under 97/68/EC, Stage V or not type-approved at all.
+Yes, where the Regulation introduces new exemptions that did not exist in Directive 97/68/EC, in particular shipment of engines without their corresponding after-treatment and field-testing of machines, these provisions applied as soon as the respective supplementing legislation entered into force (3 May 2017), irrespective of whether the engine is type-approved under 97/68/EC, Stage V or not type-approved at all.

-Is it permitted to introduce a new machine model using a non-stage V engine after the respective Stage V engine type-approval date?
+Is it permitted to introduce a new machine model using a non-Stage V engine after the respective Stage V engine type-approval date?